-Into Action Recovery Society is a compassionate residential treatment community established on the principles of integrity, hope, empowerment, unity, and trust.
+Into Action Recovery is a compassionate residential addiction treatment center established on the principles of integrity, hope, empowerment, unity, and trust.
 As substance use experts, we understand addiction recovery, and what it takes to help individuals get free from addiction.
-We’re fully dedicated to helping people navigate their recovery path, so they can enjoy freedom and rebuild their lives the way the truly desire.contact us
+We’re fully dedicated to helping people navigate their recovery path, so they can enjoy the freedom and rebuild their lives the way they truly desire.contact us

-Into Action Recovery Society is comprised of a team of substance use professionals who provide healing, freedom, and hope for men struggling with an addiction to alcohol, drugs, or behavioral addictions like gambling or technology.
+Into Action Recovery is comprised of a team of substance use professionals who provide healing, freedom, and hope for men struggling with an addiction to alcohol, drugs, or behavioural addictions like gambling or technology.
 As a provincially recognized residential program, our staff is fully committed to breaking the cycle of the debilitating, chronic disease of addiction.
-We offer multifaceted, supportive recovery and transitional housing options in the Greater Vancouver area.
+We offer multifaceted, supportive recovery and transitional housing options in the Greater Vancouver Area.

-Into Action Recovery offers three core programs geared for men who have the desire to stop using alcohol or drugs, such as heroin, fentanyl, cocaine, crack, meth, prescription drugs, gambling, gaming, and more.
+Into Action Recovery offers programs geared toward men who have the desire to stop using:

 First Stage Residential Supportive Recovery Program